-The Government of Canada has partnered with the provincial governments to deliver the CECRA program.
-The program is intended to provide relief for small businesses and commercial landlords who are experiencing financial difficulties during the COVID-19 pandemic.
+During 2020, the Government of Canada partnered with the provincial governments to deliver the CECRA program.
+The program was intended to provide relief for small businesses and commercial landlords who experienced financial difficulties during the COVID-19 pandemic.

-Over the course of the program, property owners will reduce rent by at least 75% for the months of April through September 2020 for their small business tenants.
-The Government of Canada, via a forgivable loan, will cover 50% of the rent, with the tenant paying up to 25% and the landlord forgiving at least 25%.
-The interest-free loans were forgiven on December 31, 2020, as the Company agreed to the loans specified terms, including reducing the small business tenants' rent by at least 75% under a rent reduction agreement and the landlord must follow the terms and conditions of the loan, including complying with the rent reduction agreement and ensuring the attestation and application (including supporting documentation) is accurate and truthful.
+Over the course of the program, property owners reduced rent by at least 75% for the months of April through September 2020 for their small business tenants.
+The Government of Canada, via a forgivable loan, covered 50% of the rent, with the tenant paying up to 25% and the landlord forgiving at least 25%.
+The interest-free loans were forgiven on December 31, 2020, if the property owner agreed to terms, including reducing the small business tenants' rent by at least 75% under a rent reduction agreement and the landlord followed the terms and conditions of the loan, including complying with the rent reduction agreement and ensuring the attestation and application (including supporting documentation) was accurate and truthful.
 The Company finalized and received all applications under the CECRA program.

-During the year, the Company filed CECRA applications for 634 tenants, comprising the landlord's portion and the Government of Canada's loan forgiveness portion.
+During 2020, the Company filed CECRA applications for 634 tenants, comprising the landlord's portion and the Government of Canada's loan forgiveness portion.
 The loan amount forgiven was recorded as a deduction or offset to bad debt expense within property operating costs, representing approximately 50% of rent payable by eligible small business tenants during the months of April through September 2020.

-For the years ended December 31 2020 2019 Total CECRA applications \$15,150 \$- Government of Canada loan forgiveness (10,100) Landlord portion, net bad debt expense \$5,050 \$-
+For the years ended December 31 2021 2020 Total CECRA applications \$- \$15,150 Government of Canada loan forgiveness (10,100) Landlord portion, net bad debt expense \$- \$5,050